skip to main content

 Abstract

-Purpose: This study attempts to measure the efficacy of a media-inspired growth mindset intervention for improving students' final project completion.
+Purpose: This study aims to examine the effectiveness of media-based growth mindset intervention on students' final project completion.

 Note: This article has supplementary file(s).